Harold Davis

 [Harold Reginald Davis, NAA: B883, WX14427]

-Harold was first held in a transit camp in Benghazi until October 1942.
+Harold was held in the Italian-run Benghazi POW transit camp until October 1942.
 He was then transported across the Mediterranean Sea to Bari in southern Italy.

 In late November, Harold arrived at Campo 57, a large prison camp at Gruppignano in north-eastern Italy.
 He later wrote that he was captured in his shorts, shirt and boots.
 It wasn't until he reached Campo 57 that a fresh issue of clothing was provided via the Red Cross.